griffinbausch/LA-100-Fall-2017/Code of Conduct.md

 ### 7. Late Policy
 All members of the LA 100 community are expected to....
 A deliverable is late when it is submitted after the due date and time.
 Legitimate lateness include approved illness, family emergencies and death, and athlectic events.
-1. One day grace period and one letter grade per day afterwards 1.A limited number of grace days
-3. One or two grace "assignments".
 2. Each day after it is late, lose five points up to a max of five days.
   2.A 5 points first day, 10 points 2nd day, etc. up to five